alicezwatson/bias-in-ai-art/README.md

 ---
 To do:
-1. finish labelling images
-2. summarize tags
-3. fix 1/2 and 3/8th-ass jobs
+1. increase jobs from 1/2-assed to >= 3/4-assed
-4. do maths
+2. do maths
-5. finish write-up of findings
+3. write-up findings
 ---

 ## Abstract